energon-a-secas/local-drills/README.md

     - Context: Information that can help you understand the problem or request.
     - Hint: You may provide some clues to help the player solve the problem.
 - 🧪 **Validation**: What does success look like?
 What command should we run to validate?
-- 💉 **Solution**: Like to the solution file following the pattern `[Solution](../solutions/TYPE/SERVICE-NUMBER-TITLE.md)`
+- 💉 **Solution**: Links to the solutions README.
+    - File: linked like this `[Solution](../solutions/TYPE/SERVICE-NUMBER-TITLE.md)`, it may contain other sections:
-    - Common Mistakes:
+        - Common Mistakes: assumptions or other things.
         - Additional Resources: links to explain more behind the issue.

 <br>